JasonSpine/DropBatch/README.md

 * convert image colors to grayscale,
 * set image compression quality,
 * choose which processing options will be applied to your images,
-* CBZ files support - images inside won't be renamed, because files are supposed to have a correct order inside of the archive,
+* CBZ files support - images will be extracted, converted and saved as a new CBZ file,
 * you don't need to wait until your drop ends processing, you may drop other files and directories on the same app window and their processing will be enqueued,
 * you may choose to save dropped directories as *.cbz